-We compiled responses from 13 Nigerian women about one thing they have heard people say about Nigerian women and we are sure it resonates.
+We compiled responses from 13 Nigerian women about one annoying thing they have heard people say about Nigerian women and we are sure it resonates.

 The fact that a lady is well put together physically and has nice things doesn’t equate to the truth that she is a kept woman or has slept her way to the top, or to the nice things she owns.

 ‘Na woman’.
-Usually said after a driver does something a male driver doesn’t like and he realises that it’s a woman driving.
+Usually said after a driver does something a male driver doesn’t like and he realizes that it’s a woman driving.
 We all know that when there’s an accident, it’s usually two men that come out of the cars to look at the damage.

 Women are better drivers, yet we get ‘na woman’.
 It’s nothing to do with our actual ability, it’s something deeper than that.

 We are supposed to know how to cook.
 Really?
 Was I born with cooking skills?
 Was anyone ever born with any skill at all?
 I think men, particularly women, should calm down on other women that don’t know how to cook.
 Encouragement is what they need.